-Ms. Johnston’s research focuses on controversial uses of medicine and biomedical technology, particularly in psychiatry and human reproduction.
+Ms. Johnston’s research focuses on controversial uses of medicine and biomedical technology, particularly in human reproduction, psychiatry and neuroscience.
 She has written about ethical and legal issues associated with pediatric psychiatry, stem cell research, assisted reproduction, the patenting of biomedical innovations, and the management of financial conflicts of interest in research.
-She recently completed a March of Dimes Foundation-funded project to investigate the multiple birth rate following fertility treatment, and is developing a Hastings Center-style research program for high school students.
+Ms. Johnston is currently researching the ethical implications of using new genetic technologies during pregnancy and, with colleagues at UCSF, in newborn babies.
+She is also a member of Columbia University Medical Center’s CEER looking at the ethical, legal and social implications of psychiatric, neurologic and behavioral genetics (http://braingenethics.cumc.columbia.edu).
+In addition, Ms. Johnston has, with colleagues at Kent Place School, developed a Hastings Center-style research program for high school students.

 Thomas H Murray and Josephine Johnston (ed.s), Trust and Integrity in Biomedical Research: The Case of Financial Conflicts of Interest, Baltimore (MD); Johns Hopkins University Press: 2010.